SNAP Eligibility Calculator – Georgia

 Can I qualify for SNAP in Georgia if I live with relatives but buy my own food?

-Yes.
-SNAP income limits and benefit amounts update every October 1.
-The calculator uses current numbers.
+Yes — SNAP income limits and maximum benefit amounts update every October 1 at the start of the federal fiscal year.
+The calculator always uses the current FY figures, so your estimate reflects the latest numbers.

 Does Georgia still require the net income test for SNAP eligibility?